 Emergency department (ED) service codes do not differentiate between new and established patients and are used by hospital-based and non-hospital-based physicians.
-The notes clearly define an emergency department as "an organized hospital-based facility for the provision of unscheduled episodic services to patients who present for immediate medical attention.
+The CPT guidelines clearly define an emergency department as "an organized hospital-based facility for the provision of unscheduled episodic services to patients who present for immediate medical attention.
 The facility must be available 24 hours a day."
-This guideline indicates that care provided in the ED setting for convenience should not be coded as an ED service.
+Care provided in the ED setting for convenience should not be coded as an ED service.
 Also note that more than one ED service can be reported per calendar day if medically necessary.